DidierMalenfant/toybox.py/README.md

 TODO:

 * Make a list of dependencies in order as we install them.
+* Clean up any dependencies that were removed without using the remove command.
 * Resolve version numbers correctly (>=, <=, etc...)
 * Connect Lua code by generating toyboxes.lua.
 * Connect C code by generating toyboxes.mk and toyboxes.h.
 * Setup basic Makefile project if none is present.
+* Make info command point out when dependencies have not been installed.
 * Copy any Luacheck std if it's present in a toybox.
 * Add support for git submodules instead of cloning.
 * Implement update command.